Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Connections to optimistic algorithms

-We now state the structural condition and theoretical guarantee for the \mops~algorithm. \begin{definition}[Posterior sampling coefficient] The Posterior Sampling Coefficient (PSC) of model class $\cM$ with respect to reference model $\oM\in\cM$ and parameter $\gamma>0$ is defined as
+We now define the Posterior sampling coefficient (PSC) and provide theoretical guarantees for the \mops~algorithm. \begin{definition}[Posterior sampling coefficient] The Posterior Sampling Coefficient (PSC) of model class $\cM$ with respect to reference model $\oM\in\cM$ and parameter $\gamma>0$ is defined as

 \end{definition}